EvilJagaGenius/jagoombacolor/README.md

 A fork of Goomba Color with the goal of fixing bugs and incompatibilities in the original.
 Based on the 2019-05-04 source.

 The games I'd like to get running are:
 - Donkey Kong Land: New Colors Mode, https://www.romhacking.net/hacks/6076/.
-Can't reach the file select screen.
+Can't reach the file select screen (should be fixed as of v0.4)
 - Kirby's Dream Land DX Service Repair, https://www.romhacking.net/hacks/6224/.
 Palette issues in Level 2 and onwards (should be fixed as of v0.2)
 - Konami GB Collections 2 and 4.
 Don't boot (should be fixed as of v0.1)
 - Pokemon Crystal.
 Heavy graphical corruption after displaying text (should be fixed as of v0.3)